-Soft Punk is a literary arts and culture quarterly, based between London and New York.
+Soft Punk is a literary arts and culture magazine, based between London and New York.
 We are intentionally agnostic of a “house style” and liberated from dogmatic conceptions of brow.
 Our reporting is fair, our fiction vulnerable, and our criticism unwavering.
 We curate emotive, insightful, and occasionally brazen visual features, with generous space reserved for poetry and art of all mediums.

 In the vacuum left by an ever-shrinking landscape of inquisitive outlets, we felt something needed to budge.
 So here we are pushing.

 is a writer and editor born in New York, raised in Dublin, Ireland, and currently living in London.
 After working in the film industry, he decided to start Soft Punk with Charlie in the summer of 2019.
 Since then, Jacob has worked as a writer, editor, publisher, and curator for numerous publications and organizations spanning the United States and Europe.

 is a writer and editor from Philadelphia, Pennsylvania.
 He co-founded Soft Punk with Jacob in the summer of 2019.
 He is currently writing a graduate dissertation on the poetry of Paul Muldoon.

 is an artist from Carlisle, Pennsylvania, now living in Philadelphia, where she works as a graphic designer and illustrator.
 She uses drawing, photography, and printmaking to examine, pull apart, and translate images.
 Sofie has art directed several magazines, previously collaborating with Jacob on We Ask No Other Emblem — a 'zine on tattoos and their people.
 Her work deals with little things that are actually big things, and things that everyone feels.

 is a writer, editor, and meanderer living along the central coast of California.